bwz3rbot/Discord-3-Strike-Bot/README.md

 -----

-<strong>TOKEN</strong> is taken from the Developer Portal when you created your app.\
+<strong>TOKEN</strong> Taken from the [Developer Portal](https://discord.com/developers/applications) when you created your app.\
-<strong>LIMIT_TO_CHANNELS</strong> are the names of the channels you wish the bot to receive commands on.
-They must be in the form of a comma sperated list for the bot to understand what this variable means.\
+<strong>LIMIT_TO_CHANNELS</strong> The names of every you wish the bot to listen for commands on.
+This variable must formatted as a list seperated by commas.\
-<strong>COMMAND_PREFIX</strong> a single character you wish to prefix commands with.\
+<strong>COMMAND_PREFIX</strong> A single character you wish to prefix commands with.\
-<strong>ACTIVITY_TYPE</strong> must be set to either PLAYING, LISTENING or WATCHING for the bot to function correctly as defined [here](https://discord.js.org/#/docs/main/stable/typedef/ActivityType).
-The bot does not allow a user to use STREAMING or CUSTOM_STATUS.\
+<strong>ACTIVITY_TYPE</strong> Must be set to either PLAYING, LISTENING or WATCHING for the bot to function correctly as defined [here](https://discord.js.org/#/docs/main/stable/typedef/ActivityType).
+The bot __does not allow__ for a user to use the STREAMING or CUSTOM_STATUS activity types.\
-<strong>ACTIVITY_NAME</strong> displays with the activity type.\
+<strong>ACTIVITY_NAME</strong> Displays along with the activity type.\
-<strong>SET_USERNAME</strong> The username you wish the bot to display.\
+<strong>SET_USERNAME</strong> The username you wish your bot to display.\
-<strong>ADMIN_ROLE_NAME</strong> The user role needed to activate the bot.\
+<strong>ADMIN_ROLE_NAME</strong> The role a user is required to have in order to activate the bot.\
-<strong>GUEST_ADMIN_ROLE_NAME</strong> A secondary role that can also use the bot.\
+<strong>GUEST_ADMIN_ROLE_NAME</strong> A secondary user role which also has access to the bot.\
 <strong>TAG_ME_CHANNEL</strong> The name of the channel for the tag-me function to run on.\
-<strong>TAG_COMMAND</strong> The command needed to activate the tag-me function.
-Should be set to something like 'agree' if you're having your users read rules, or something specific to your sub.
-A single word command.
-No arguments.
-This function __will not be limited to admin use.__\
+<strong>TAG_COMMAND</strong> A name for the tag-me command to listen for.
+Should be set to something similar to 'agree' if you're having your users read a set of rules, or something more specific to your sub.
+It must be a single word command.
+It receives no arguments.
+This function __will not be limited to admin use like the others.__\
-<strong>ROLE_TO_ASSIGN</strong> The name of the role given by the tag-me command.
+<strong>ROLE_TO_ASSIGN</strong> The name of the role assigned by the tag-me command.
 This named role is used to grant access to your server.
-Its purpose is to have your users agree to a set of instructions before being able to continue on.
+Its primary purpose is to have your users agree to a set of instructions before being allowed access to the rest of your content.

 <strong>If you do not wish to use the tag-me function, simply set the TAG_ME_CHANNEL variable to a channel name that does not exist within your server and the bot will overlook it.
-Setting up the tag-me function for your server is explained below.</strong><br>
+Enabling the tag-me channel for your server is explained in the [final section](https://github.com/web-temps/Discord-3-Strike-Bot#tag-me-) of this guide.</strong><br>

 _____
-### Below is an example of how to fill out your environment variables.
+### Below is an example of how you should fill out your environment variables.

 This exact file can be found within the root directory and is called *pw.envEXAMPLE*.
-By filling in your data and removing EXAMPLE from the end of the filename, you are enabling your bot to work with your server.
+By filling in your token here, you are allowing the code to connect to discord under your bots' credentials.
+By removing EXAMPLE from the end of the filename, the application will know where to find the file and will use the variables you have set in it to log in and run the bot.
+If any of these variables are filled out incorrectly, the application may throw an error and stop executing.
+Be sure you have followed all the instructions carefully and then fill in these fields:

 ```
 TOKEN='NzY2Mjg4NTk3OTU4NjU2MDIw.X4hL3g.a9lHHyS-blGotkeUwhjgFPQDucA'